-We may also seek to follow up the study by contacting you to find out how your child is at school age.
+We may seek to follow up the study by contacting you to find out how your child is at school age.
+If we do this, we will contact you through the Health and Social Care Information Centre.

 • Who is organising and funding the research?